 Good air quality means the air is free of harmful substances.
-Air quality is commonly measured with the Air Quality Index (AQI) which rates the amount of pollution in the air based on airborne concentrations of major pollutants – the higher the AQI value, the poorer the air quality.
-See details about the NSW AQI
+Air quality in NSW is rated using air quality categories (AQC) which rate the amount of pollution in the air based on airborne concentrations of major pollutants – the higher the AQC rating, the poorer the air quality.
+See details about the air quality categories.

-In New South Wales we report AQI based on visibility and 6 major airborne pollutants:
+In New South Wales we report air quality categories (AQC) based on visibility and 6 major airborne pollutants:

 - ground-level ozone

 - sulfur dioxide